 Here are some of the services we offer our North Reading students:

 Commonwealth Learning Center Provides the North Reading MA Community With Personalized Tutoring Services

 Commonwealth Learning Center (CLC) delivers many benefits that make it stand out from other tutoring centers.
 We work individually with each client to provide them with customized attention, unlike other tutoring centers that teach students in groups.
 We believe that every client comes to the CLC with their own personal challenges and learning goals.
 Our caring, supportive environment supports all of our students irrespective of their age (K-1through adulthood.)

-No matter a student’s challenge, whether they need help getting over a curriculum hurdle or have a learning disability, our programs and teaching methodology is the ideal solution.
-Students with various learning challenges such asdyslexia, ADHD, language-based learning disabilities, non-verbal learning disabilities, and executive function difficulties come to us for tutoring services.
-Our educators are certified and experienced with postgraduate degrees in special ed, reading and math.
+No matter a student’s challenge, whether they need help getting over a curriculum hurdle or have a learning disability, our programs and teaching methodology are the ideal solution.
+Students with various learning challenges such as dyslexia, ADHD, language-based learning disabilities, non-verbal learning disabilities, and executive function difficulties come to us for tutoring services.
+Our educators are certified and experienced with postgraduate degrees in special ed, reading, and math.